‘Dirty Laundry’ Review: Hard Truths Are Revealed in This Magical Coming of Age Comedy

 Watch the Dirty Laundry trailer here.

-On this night, they encounter a woman who offers unsolicited life advice and leaves them with a parting gift in the form of a spell.
-Once she leaves, the boys realize that her magic spell removed their ability to lie.
-Kyle and Eric have some fun with this newfound power, asking each other questions and knowing full well they will get the truth.
+On this night, they encounter a woman who offers unsolicited life advice and leaves them with a parting gift as a spell.
+Once she leaves, the boys realize her magic spell has removed their lying ability.
+Kyle and Eric have fun with this newfound power, asking each other questions and knowing they will get the truth.
 However, the lightheartedness turns into a make-it-or-break-it moment when some hard truths are shared that threaten to disrupt their friendship.

 Takeaway